ietf/tao/Tao.md

 The IETF is always in a state of change.
 Although the principles in this document are expected to remain largely the same over time, practical details may well have changed by the time you read it; for example, a web-based tool may have replaced an email address for requesting some sort of action.

 Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and STDs.
 The IETF publishes its technical documentation as RFCs, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
-BCPs make recommendations for Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document series; see Section 6 for more information.
+BCPs are the community's best current think about Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document series; see Section 6 for more information.

 This web page is a continuation of the series of the "Tao of the IETF" RFCs.
 See [RFC6722] for an explanation of how the last RFC in that series became this web page.
 This web-based version of the Tao is based on [RFC4677], was co-authored with Susan Harris.
 The original version of this document, published in 1994, was written by Gary Malkin.